Chern class and Riemann-Roch theorem for cohomology theory without homotopy invariance: Chern class of vector bundles

 The properties (1) and (2) immediately follow from the definition of Chern classes and the functoriality in Remark \ref{rem2-1}.
 The property (4) follows from (3) and the splitting principle of vector bundles.
 The assertion (5) also follows from the splitting principle of vector bundles.
-The most important part of this theorem is the verification of the property (3), which we prove pursuing Grothendieck's arguments in \cite{Gr} proof of Th\'eor\`eme 1, in what follows.
-We first prove the following lemma, where we cannot use the splitting bundle argument (cf. \cite{Le} Part I, Chapter \III\, \S1.3.3, \cite{ILO} Expos\'e XVI Proposition 1.5) because we do not assume homotopy invariance:
+The most important part of this theorem is the verification of the property (3), which is reduced to the Lemma \ref{lem4-1} below, by Grothendieck's arguments in \cite{Gr} Proof of Th\'eor\`eme 1.
+In this paper, we cannot use the splitting bundle argument (cf. \cite{Le} Part I, Chapter \III\, \S1.3.3, \cite{ILO} Expos\'e XVI Proposition 1.5) because we do not assume homotopy invariance:

 \begin{lem} Let $\Es$ be a vector bundle of rank $r$ on $\Xs$.
 Let $p : \bP(\Es) \to \Xs$ be the projective bundle associated with $\Es$, and let $L^\taut_\star$ be the tautological line bundle over $\bP(\Es)$.
 Suppose that we are given a filtration on $\Es$ by subbundles